EuanPyle/relion4_tomo_robot/README.md

 RELION 4 also requires a csv file for each tilt series describing the order in which the images were taken.
 If you have collected your data using a dose-symmetric or bidirectional tilt scheme, you can use generate_tilt_order for each of these files.
 For other tilt series aquistions schemes, it won't be too hard to generate these yourself, or just contact me and I might add them.

 RELION 4 also requires CTF estimation for each tilt series.
-We have included a wrapper (run_CTFFIND) for CTFFIND to generate CTF estimations for each tilt series.
+We have included a wrapper (import_ctffind and ctffind_wrapper) for CTFFIND to generate CTF estimations for each tilt series with image masked, if desired.

 RELION 4 also requires a tomogram_descr.star file (last thing, really!) which describes each tomogram in your dataset.
 This can be generated using generate_tomo_descr.